Azure-Samples/azure-openai-chat-baseline-landing-zone/README.md

 ### Prerequisites

 - You have an application landing zone ready for this deployment that contains the following platform-provided resources:

+  - One virtual network (spoke)
-  - One virtual network, with DNS configuration set
+    - DNS configuration set for hub-based resolution
+    - Peering fully established between the hub and the spoke as well as the spoke and the hub
+    - In the same region as your workload resources

-  - One UDR to force Internet-bound traffic through a platform-provided NVA
+  - One unassociated route table to force Internet-bound traffic through a platform-provided NVA _(if not using Azure VWAN)_
+    - In the same region as your spoke virtual network

   - A mechanism to get private endpoint DNS registered with the DNS services set in the virtual network configuration

 - Quota for Azure OpenAI gpt-35-turbo consumption-based deployments
 - The deployment must be started by a user who has sufficient permissions to assign [roles](https://learn.microsoft.com/azure/role-based-access-control/built-in-roles), such as a User Access Administrator or Owner.
 - [Azure CLI](https://learn.microsoft.com/cli/azure/install-azure-cli)